Simon Brown (boxer)

-Simon Brown (born August 15, 1963, in Clarendon, Jamaica) is a former professional boxer.
+Simon Brown (born August 15, 1963) is a Jamaican former professional boxer.
 Known as "Mantequilla", a name given to him by his famous trainer Jose 'Pepe' Correa, Brown was two-weight world champion in the welterweight and light-middleweight divisions, and at one point considered one of the best pound-for-pound fighters in boxing.

 Professional boxing career

 Welterweight

 Brown began his career in 1982 at the age of 19 and ran off a string of 21 consecutive victories, prior to losing a split decision to Marlon Starling for the USBA welterweight title in 1985.
 Simon won three consecutive bouts, including a victory against undefeated former Olympian Shawn O'Sullivan to line up a shot at the vacant IBF welterweight title against Tyrone Trice.
 Brown won via 14th round TKO and went on to successfully defend his title 9 times, including a unification bout with Lineal/WBC welterweight champion Maurice Blocker, winning by TKO in the 10th.
 Brown lost his belts in his next fight to James McGirt.